pbrus/astro-quiz/README.md

 ![localhost-edit](http://www.astro.uni.wroc.pl/ludzie/brus/img/github/localhost-edit.png)

 Save changes and start/restart *Apache*.
 Open your web browser and test the application typing `localhost` into the address bar.

+To start *XAMPP* after computer rebooting open the *XAMPP Control Panel* and start the *Apache* module.

 ## Usage